How to use TMC2208 Stepper Motor Driver with Arduino

 EN: This is the power enable pin for the motor power supply.
 Keeping it HIGH turns off the motor, and keeping it LOW turns on the motor.

 MS1 & MS2: These are digital input pins used to configure the microstep resolution.
-Below, you can see a table that defines the respective micro step resolution for the provided input pattern.
+Below, you can see a table that defines the respective micro-step resolution for the provided input pattern for the TMC2208 stepper motor driver:

 NC: This means no connection pin, so don't care about it.

 CLK: This is a clock input pin.
-If this pin is pulled LOW, the internal clock is utilized.
+If this pin is pulled LOW, the internal clock is utilised.
 Otherwise, you can provide an external clock signal.
 This is recommended for advanced use cases.
-For example, using a lower clock pulse like 4MHz can reduce power consumption and electromagnetic emissions, but it may sacrifice some performance accordingly.
+For example, using a lower clock pulse, like 4MHz, can reduce power consumption and electromagnetic emissions, but it may sacrifice some performance accordingly.

 STEP: This pin is used to control a step of the stepper motor.
 Each rising edge can rotate the shaft by one step.